River Junkie Tours

 what to pack

-Here is the recommended items for packing to go to the jungle-
+Here are the recommended items for packing to go to the jungle-

 • Insect repellent (deet is best)